digitalocean/app_action/README.md

 # Deploy a [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/) app using GitHub Actions.

  - Auto-deploy your app from source on commit, while allowing you to run tests or perform other operations before.
- - Auto-deploy your app from source and also update DigitalOcean Container Registry (DOCR) configuration in DigitalOcean [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/) and deploy application with updated DOCR image.
+ - Auto-deploy your app from source and also update DockerHub / DigitalOcean Container Registry (DOCR) configuration in DigitalOcean [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/) and deploy application with updated container image.

-**Note: This action only supports DOCR configuration changes for Auto-deploy**

 # Usage
 ### Deploy via GH Action and let DigitalOcean App Platform build and deploy your app.